 ECB: Tone of central bank words affects asset prices

-ECB President Christine Lagarde and US Federal Reserve Chairman Jerome Powell at an ECB meeting in June 2022 in Portugal.
-Photo: ECB via Flickr CC-BY-2.0
+ECB president Christine Lagarde and US Federal Reserve Chair Jerome Powell meeting at an ECB meeting in Portugal, June 2022.
+Photo: ECB.

 The tone of a central bank’s communication matters for asset prices, according to a new European Central Bank study demonstrating the impact of words used to describe the context for monetary policy.
 The ECB has developed a specific indicator to measure the tone of its policy messages compared to the Federal Reserve.